vespa-engine/documentation/en/securing-your-vespa-installation.md

 If you do not set up TLS with restrictive filter logic, you should restrict the container port in the same way as you would the rest of the Vespa hosts.

 ## Locking down directory permissions

 All Vespa processes run under the Linux user given by `$VESPA_USER` and store their data under `$VESPA_HOME`.
 You should ensure the files and directories under `$VESPA_HOME` are not accessible by other users if you store sensitive data in your application.

-Note also that private keys used by the container to setup TLS must be protected to be readable by the container process only.
+Note also that private keys used by the container to set up TLS must be protected to be readable by the container process only.

 Vespa does not have support for encryption of on-disk document stores or indexes.

 ## Securing Vespa with mutually authenticated TLS (mTLS)

 Protect all internal endpoints and protocols in Vespa with mutually authenticated Transport Layer Security (mTLS).
 See the [dedicated documentation](mtls.html) on how to get started.